Scottish football updates amid coronavirus pandemic

 - Elgin City furloughed all players and staff, except secretary Keiran Carty.
 Chairman Graham Tatters confirmed the club voted in favour of ending the season.
 The club set up a fundraising page.

 - Queen's Park say they are "committed to participate in competition next season, whenever it starts and at whatever level we are asked to play".
+The club have signed experienced striker Bob McHugh, who played in the Championship with Morton last term.

 - Stirling Albion assistant manager Martin Hardie has left.
 The club say it was a "no-brainer" to back the SPFL's season-ending resolution.
 Stirling were the first Scottish club to offer season ticket holders refunds on the final five home games of the season.
 However, they have asked fans to consider carrying it forward to next term, and instead taking a discount off the price of their renewal.